 I’ll just kick this off by saying, Rome wasn’t my cup of tea.
-On my travels, I’ve seen a fair chunk of Europe already, fallen deeply in love with a few places, amazed and inspired by most, and pleasantly surprised by others, but Rome sadly fell short of my expectations.
+On my travels, I’ve seen a fair chunk of Europe already, fallen deeply in love with a few places, amazed and inspired by most, and pleasantly surprised by others, but I was gutted that Rome left me feeling so ‘meh’.

 I was really looking forward to my trip, I mean, this is Rome right?
 It’s the colosseum, it’s the Vatican, it’s pizza, it’s endless gelato!
-It’s meant to be this incredibly gorgeous city with all this fantastic history and bucket list sights – and it was, but annoyingly my visit was tarred by a few frustrations and sadly Rome was slightly spoiled for me.
+It’s meant to be this incredibly gorgeous city with all this fantastic history and bucket list sights – and don’t get me wrong it TOTALLY was, but annoyingly, maybe it was my bad luck, my visit was tarred by a few frustrations and I wasn’t loving it.

 Fresh from enjoying a few days in Croatia where I’d been frolicking under sparkling waterfalls and taking walks along the beach, I’d caught a plane across the Adriatic Sea and landed in the Italian capital city, it was evening, it was August, and wow was it hot!

 Having made contact with our BnB prior to our arrival, I’d already let them know that ours would be a later check-in than usual.